Highlights 1994 - 1999

 The Vancouver Declaration is launched as a commitment made by organizations around the world to work towards meeting UN’s Sustainable Development Goals by sustainably sourcing forest products.

-ÁmaZ in Peru becomes the first restaurant in the world to achieve FSC certification.
+ÁmaZ in Peru becomes the first restaurant in the world to achieve FSC certification

 Pilot test for wood identification technologies is completed in North America with great success.